 - second degree, per ARS 13-2506.

-- Given a written promise to appear in court or been personally served with a written notice to appear…the person thereafter fails to appear, personally or by counsel.”
+2. Given a written promise to appear in court or been personally served with a written notice to appear on a designated date pursuant to section 13-3903, the person thereafter fails to appear, personally or by counsel.

 - pleading guilty to theft, but not returning to court for the sentencing hearing.

 - knowingly missing an arraignment after being charged with aggravated assault.

 - failing to appear for a traffic court date after a charge of speeding.